AI-Balushi/todo-list/README.md

 3- Run the application:
 npm start

-# Usage
+# How to Use

-Use the arrow keys to navigate the menu
-Select an action by pressing 'Enter'
-Follow the prompts to add, view, mark as completed, or delete tasks
+1- Clone the repository.
+2- Install dependencies using npm install.
+3- Run the CLI using npm start.
+4- Follow the on-screen instructions to select an option from the menu, such as adding a task, deleting a task, updating a task, viewing the todo list, or exiting the CLI.

 # Dependencies

-inquirer: For interactive command-line user interfaces
-chalk: For styling the command-line output
+`inquirer` for the interactive CLI interface.
+`chalk` for adding colors to the CLI output.
+`figlet` for generating ASCII art for the welcome message.
+`gradient-string` for creating colorful gradients for the welcome message.

 # License